Assignments: Formatting, Guidelines, and Submission

 - Your writing, at all stages, will be accompanied with a “Reflective” Cover Letter that discusses your drafting, writing, revising process for that assignment.
 This is an essential part of the assignment, and submissions without it will not be accepted.

-- If a specific assignment requires a “portfolio,” the final draft will be submitted in a “portfolio” (a folder, which must include all drafts of your work–including freewriting, pre-drafts, first drafts, final drafts; my comments; peer review comments; and reflections).
+- If a specific assignment requires a “portfolio,” the final draft will be submitted in a “portfolio” (that must include all drafts of your work–including freewriting, pre-drafts, first drafts, final drafts; my comments; peer review comments; and reflections).

 - You should carefully proofread your essay to eliminate spelling, grammatical, syntactical, and organizational errors.
 Do not rely simply on a computer spelling/grammar check to do your proofreading.
 Read your essay out loud: you are much more likely to catch errors this way.

-- I encourage you to come to my office hours conference with my about your writing.
+- I encourage you to come to my office hours conference with me about your writing.
 I encourage scheduling an appointment with me in advance of the due dates if you would like to discuss your work, to ensure we have time to meet.
-(You can also visit the City Tech Learning Center to work on your writing).
+(You can also visit the Atrium Learning Center to work on your writing with a tutor).

-- If you do not have a computer or a printer at home (or if they temporarily do not work), you should use the resources that City Tech offers you: there are Computer Labs throughout campus where you can work and print your writing.
-Do not wait until the afternoon a draft is due to write, proofread, or print it.
-Unless otherwise noted, assignments are due at start of class, 2:30pm, and will not be accepted later if you are late to class or miss class.
+- Do not wait until the day a draft is due to write, proofread, or print it.
+Unless otherwise noted, assignments are due at start of class, 11:30am, and will not be accepted later if you are late to class or miss class.

 - In class discussions, during peer review of assignments, and on via our OpenLab blogging, everyone has access to everyone’s writing/work).
 While discussion, sharing ideas, and collaboration is encouraged in this course, everyone is responsible for producing his/her own original work on all assignments.